blaynem/pos-app/README.md

 ## Todo

+- Add who it's made by and stuff on bottom..
+Might be nice for people to visit and know it's made by me.
 - When a user is selected, it should highlight the cell.
 - Modify items button inside cart.
 - Modify all items prices.
 (Discounts, etc.)